Textile Machinery Pavilion

 Development in Domestic Looms: From Motorization to Automation

 The exhibits displayed are various looms invented by Sakichi Toyoda, who greatly advanced the looms in Japan, which was falling behind Western Europe, by investing his whole life in the invention of looms for the society and the country.
-His untiring research and spirit of creation can be strongly felt if you see from the wooden human-operated loom, which was invented when he was 23, to the Type G automatic loom, which was lauded as the best loom in the world at the time.
+His untiring the Spirit of Being Studious and Creative can be strongly felt if you see from the wooden human-operated loom, which was invented when he was 23, to the Type G automatic loom, which was lauded as the best loom in the world at the time.

 video-fiber0301